factbook/media/README.md

 # web-proxy-win

-Simple personal (authenticaton) web proxy for Windows (in C#/.NET) - supports Kerberos authenticaton 'n' friends.
+Simple personal (authenticaton) web proxy for Windows (in C#/.NET) - supports Integrated Windows Authentication (IWA) a.k.a.
+Kerberos, HTTP Negotiate, SPNEGO, GSSAPI 'n' friends.

 Note: For now supports only HTTP (not HTTPS) and only supports GET requests.